Czarean/Czarean/README.md

-- 👋 Hi, I’m @Czarean
+- 👋 Hi, I’m @Czarean a Network Engineer that loves to learn from others, and collaborate with other engineers!
 - 👀 I’m interested in Network Architechture, Automation and Security
 - 🌱 I’m currently learning ______________
 - 💞️ I’m looking to collaborate on Network Engineering Projects
-- 📫 How to reach me: Via Email cesar.anayar@gmail.com
+- 📫 How to reach me: via Twitter

 <!---
 Czarean/Czarean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.